Panasonic GM1 versus Panasonic GM5

 |Canon G1 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||5.2||6.8||YES|

 |Panasonic G7 (⇒ lft | rgt)||2360||no||3.0||1040||swivel||YES||4000||7.0||9.3||no|

 |Panasonic GH4 (⇒ lft | rgt)||2359||no||3.0||1036||swivel||YES||8000||12.0||17||no|

 |Panasonic G6 (⇒ lft | rgt)||1440||no||3.0||1036||swivel||YES||4000||7.0||10.5||no|

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

 |Ricoh GR II (⇒ lft | rgt)||no||no||3.0||1230||fixed||no||4000||4.0||3||no|

 Both the GM1 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the GM5 was followed by the ...

 So what conclusions can be drawn?
-Is the Panasonic GM1 better than the Panasonic GM5 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Panasonic GM1 and the Panasonic GM1?
+Below is a summary of the relative strengths of each of the two contestants.